Doctoral Degrees in Healthcare Ethics

-The curriculum focuses on integrating clinical, organizational, and professional ethics across the healthcare organization.
-The program also seeks to provide a Mentored Apprenticeship to you to undertake clinical ethics consultations, including the pre-consultation phase.
+The curriculum focuses on integrating clinical, organizational and professional ethics across the healthcare organization.
+The program also seeks to provide you with a mentored apprenticeship to undertake clinical ethics consultations, including the pre-consultation phase.

 The Ph.D. degree is a research degree that combines academic and clinical education to train students in a systematic and critical manner to be scholars in the field.
 Hence, the Ph.D. dissertation focuses on appropriate research and writing competencies to be successful scholars in the field.